Effects of time zones on North American broadcasting: Entertainment

 2022 also marked the first time that the postponed Miss World competition began airing live in both U.S. coasts on Reelz while the Tony Awards, which are usually televised by CBS from New York City, became the last major awards show to finally transition to live nationwide U.S. broadcasts.
 That same year, some events previously broadcast on live television began defecting to streaming platforms catering in real time across all U.S. territories, as ABC's Dancing with the Stars made a limited simulcast with Disney+ in 2022, followed by the Miss Universe pageant (headquartered in the U.S.) with its transfer from Fox to The Roku Channel alongside live coast-to-coast telecasts with Telemundo the following year.
 The Screen Actors Guild Awards, which is one of the most high-profile precursor shows of the acting award races at the Academy Awards, also transferred from their live coast-to-coast telecasts on cable networks TBS and TNT in the mid-2010s to Netflix's YouTube channel beginning 2023.
 In 2025, the American Music Awards switched to live coast-to-coast U.S. telecasts after transferring from ABC to CBS with a shift to Las Vegas as its hosting city, marking an end to its era of historically airing on West Coast tape delays from Los Angeles or New York.

 Effects on local programming

 Local stations and affiliates must schedule their local and syndicated programming around their respective network's feed.
 Because primetime programs on the East Coast feed are simulcast in two time zones, stations in the Central Time Zone are affected differently from those in the Eastern Time Zone.
-An hour of syndicated programming time (between 7:00 and 8:00 p.m. in the Eastern and Pacific time zones) is lost in the Central and Mountain time zones since network primetime in those areas starts at 7 p.m., forcing stations in Mountain or Central time (or in parts of both zones) to choose between airing their 6 p.m. newscast and another syndicated or locally produced program or airing shows in "blocks" preferred by syndicators (for example, Wheel of Fortune and Jeopardy! together or, during the latter series's 2004–17 run, Entertainment Tonight and The Insider together).
+An hour of syndicated programming time (between 7:00 and 8:00p.m. in the Eastern and Pacific time zones) is lost in the Central and Mountain time zones since network primetime in those areas starts at 7p.m., forcing stations in Mountain or Central time (or in parts of both zones) to choose between airing their 6p.m. newscast and another syndicated or locally produced program or airing shows in blocks preferred by syndicators (for example, Wheel of Fortune and Jeopardy! together or, during the latter series's 2004–17 run, Entertainment Tonight and The Insider together).